Wick rotation derivation for weak values of the density and time-dependent density functional theory: Introduction

-In this paper, we perform this operation and find the dynamic ground state SCFT equations for a system of $N$ quantum particles.
-Our main results are to show that the SCFT-derived dynamic equations are in general equivalent to the quantum weak value \cite{Dressel2014b} and, as a special case, the equations of time-dependent density functional theory (TDDFT).
-Through the Runge-Gross theorem, this is a proof that all predictions of standard dynamic quantum mechanics are obtainable through the assumption that cyclic imaginary time is symmetric with non-cyclic real time.\footnote{ That is, all predictions of standard dynamic quantum mechanics within the scope of the Runge-Gross theorem.} It is in this sense that our derivation can be considered ``foundational'', since we are using classical physics combined with cyclic imaginary time.
-In the context of this paper, one can go as far as considering imaginary time to be an element of reality, or alternatively, one can merely consider it to be a fictional calculational tool that is robust in its symmetry with real time.
-To bolster the element-of-reality perspective, we give evidence that the ring polymer model applies to both ground state and thermal dynamic cases.
-In other words, we give the finite temperature expression for the dynamic density $n({\bf r},\beta,t)$ and we show that this can be phrased as a ring polymer propagator.
-Our foundational derivation of the weak value and TDDFT is given in section \ref{sec-Theory}, and in section \ref{sec-Discussion} we discuss issues common to derivations of TDDFT including causality, initial state dependence and $v$-representability.
+In this paper, we perform this operation and find the dynamic SCFT equations for a system of $N$ quantum particles.
+Our main results are to show that the SCFT-derived dynamic equations involve a quantum weak value for the expression of the density \cite{Dressel2014b} and reduce to the equations of time-dependent density functional theory (TDDFT).
+Through the Runge-Gross theorem, this is a proof that all predictions of \emph{time-dependent} QM are obtainable through the assumption that equations involving imaginary time are isomorphic with those involving real time.\footnote{ For simplicity of presentation, we restrict ourselves in this paper to all predictions of time-dependent QM within the scope of the original Runge-Gross theorem.
+In principle however, one can go beyond this to include spin, magnetic fields, currents, etc. \cite{Ullrich2025, Vignale2001,Vignale2002, Vignale1987} and time-dependent versions of the Levy-Lieb constrained search approach \cite{Cohen2005}.} In the context of this paper, one can go as far as considering imaginary time to be an element of reality, or alternatively, one can merely consider it to be a fictional calculational tool that is robust in its duality with real time under a Wick rotation.
+To bolster the element-of-reality perspective, we give evidence that the ring polymer model applies to both temperature-independent and thermal time-dependent cases.
+In other words, we give the finite temperature expression for the time- and temperature-dependent density $n({\bf r},\beta,t)$ and we show that this can be phrased as a classical ring polymer propagator.
+In section \ref{sec-Theory}, we express the density in terms of a quantum weak value and subsequently derive the equations of TDDFT.
+In section \ref{sec-Discussion} we discuss issues common to derivations of TDDFT including causality, initial state dependence and $v$-representability.
 We summarize our results and consider possible future work in section \ref{sec-Conclusions}.